-- C-Pen Reader Pen: Scanning and reading pen using OCR/Optical Character Recognition technology that has a built-in dictionary and a voice recorder.
-Great for sighted people, but difficulty reading printed text, such as those with dyslexia.
+- C-Pen Reader Pen: This scanning and reading pen uses OCR/Optical Character Recognition technology and has a built-in dictionary and a voice recorder.
+It is great for anyone who has difficulty reading printed text, such as those with dyslexia.

 - Freestanding Snowball Microphone